No sooner are you out of your mother’s womb than someone is drawing blood from you and carting it off to a lab for analysis.

 Examining poo and wee is not just for children and comedians.
 A lot can be determined about someone’s health by looking at urine and stool samples.

-Technically these are two types of tests that we’ve lumped together for the sake of convenience.
+Technically these are two types of tests that we’ve briefly outlined below:

 - Urinalysis– like the FBE, a lot can be determined by a urine test, or urinalysis.
 Conditions which can be picked up through a urine test include urinary tract infections (UTIs), kidney disorders, liver disease, or diabetes.

-- Bowel cancer screening – for Australian citizens between the ages of 50 and 74, the federal government sends a free bowel cancer screening test.
+- Bowel cancer screening – for Australian citizens between the ages of 50 and 74, the federal government sends a free bowel cancer screening test kit for a stool sample to be taken at home.
 If caught early, 90% of bowel cancer cases can be successfully treated.

 Medical scientist and Pathology Awareness Australia ambassador, David Nielsen explains the importance of pathology testing through the life cycle.